antonyandrade01/clinica-evolution-architecture/README.md

 *   **🔄 Continuous Integration with GitHub Actions:** An automated CI pipeline builds and pushes the Docker images for both the backend (Flask) and frontend (Next.js) in parallel upon every push to the `main` branch.
 It utilizes GitHub Secrets for secure authentication with Docker Hub and tags images with both `latest` and the commit SHA for versioning and traceability.

+*   **🤖 AI-Assisted Code Review with Gemini:** To accelerate the feedback loop and ensure high code quality, the project leverages Google's Gemini AI integrated via GitHub Actions.
+The automation operates on three fronts:
+    1.  **Pull Request Reviewer:** The AI analyzes each PR, posting comments and improvement suggestions directly on the code.
+    2.  **Push Analysis:** Every push to the `main` branch undergoes a security and quality scan, with a summary logged for auditing.
+    3.  **On-Demand Assistant:** Developers can invoke the AI in issues or comments (`@gemini-cli`) to ask for explanations, refactoring suggestions, or unit tests.

 <details>
   <summary>Click to view the <code>ci.yml</code> workflow</summary>